 Create Harmony in Your Time-Lapse by Using an ND Filter

 Imagine you’re taking photos on a sunny day.
 Your landscape is visible, but the sky is completely overexposed.
 You can fix this in post, but it might take a lot of time.
-You can also lower your exposure, but that might make your landscape look too dark.
+You can also lower your

 The easiest way to fix this is to use an ND filter for your drone.
 This is a popular filter in digital photography because it instantly enhances any landscape.
 The filter will neutralise every part of your image.
 It will darken the sky and any other blown highlights.